swaptacular/swpt_accounts/protocol.rst

    SHOULD be created, storing the relevant data received with the message.

-If for a given account, no `AccountUpdate`_ messages have been received for a very long time (1 year for example), the account's `AD record`_ SHOULD be removed from the client's database. [#latest-heartbeat]_
+If for a given account, `AccountUpdate`_ messages have not been received for a very long time (1 year for example), the account's `AD record`_ SHOULD be removed from the client's database. [#latest-heartbeat]_